-Writing stuff in Assembly for Sega Genesis #3
+Writing Assembler for Sega Genesis #3

-1. Reducing the image to fit the Sega screen
+1. Reduce image to fit Sega screen

-3. Loading the color picker into CRAM
+3. Loading color palette into CRAM

-4. Loading tiles / patterns into VRAM
+4. Loading tiles/patterns into VRAM

-Convert PNG
+PNG conversion

 For example CRAM splash screen: